inginerie-software-2023-2024/proiect-inginerie-software-eventbook/README.md

 Linked to User Story: "As a user, I want to synchronize my personal calendar..."
 Sprint 1 Inclusion: No (Future Sprint)

-Integration with Maps for Venue Location
-Given a user views an event, when they look at event details, then they should see the venue location on a map.
-Sprint 1 Inclusion: No (Future Sprint)

 Invitations and Guest Management
 Given an organizer has created an event, when they want to invite guests, then they should be able to send electronic invitations.
 Linked to User Story: "As a user, I want to invite friends and colleagues..."